Scott-Ian/Treats.Solution/README.md

 ## <h2 align = "center"> About

 <p align = "center"> This application manages the relationship between flavors and treats.
-It further incorporates user accounts and authorization, only allowing creating, updating, and deleteing of entries to loggedin users.
+It further incorporates user accounts and authorization, only allowing creating, updating, and deleteing of entries to logged in users.

 ## **✅REQUIREMENTS**
 * Install [Git v2.62.2+](https://git-scm.com/downloads/)